mikemeding/Angular-Bootstrap-Modal-Forms/README.md

 This directive uses the existance of the the ng-model="" attribute as its means of differentiating between a modal that is in add mode and edit mode.

-** I will be creating a plnkr soon to show a working example of this code. **
+A full plunker is now available for a basic example of this library [here](http://embed.plnkr.co/ETaJ3W/preview)